-- 1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs: - a.
+1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs:

+a.
 A request for a formal appeal hearing.
-Do.
-A brief statement of what is being appealed.
-Co.
-The basis for the appeal.
-Dertinent facts relating to the appeal.
-NOTE: The agenda of the appeals hearing will include only those factors documented in the student's appeal request letter. - 2.
-The Vice President for Academic Affairs of South Plains College, will determine the date, time and place of the hearing, and notify the student accordingly.
+Detrine the statement of what is being appealed.
+Detrine the appeal of the appeal.
+Detrine the facts relating to the appeal.
+NOTE: The agenda of the appeals hearing will include only those factors documented in the student's appeal request letter.

+2. The Vice President for Academic Affairs of South Plains College, will determine the date, time and place of the hearing, and notify the student accordingly.